A Complete Guide to Data Scientist Career Path

 Associate

 After a year or so, you could expect to become an associate.
-Those are more experienced data scientists that are able to work more independently.
-They not only complete the particular task that is a part of a project, but they can also be operatively in charge of the whole project.
-They get the freedom to find ways to complete the project and reach its goals.
-They can even change the project's scope along the way if they see there’s a need for that.
+Those are more experienced data scientists who are able to work more independently.
+They not only complete the particular task that is a part of a project, but they can also be operationally in charge of the whole project.

 The associates serve as mentors to the younger members of the team.
 Even though they’re not officially managing anybody, data science managers usually delegate to the associates directly, giving them a certain freedom to engage other (more junior) team members.